High School Academy – Benefits

 - Save even more when they continue studies at Post.
-Students who continue undergraduate studies after high school at Post University full-time — either at the Main Campus or through our online learning options—will be eligible for a 20% tuition reduction.*
+Students who continue undergraduate studies after high school at Post University full-time through our online learning options will be eligible for a 20% tuition reduction.*

 - “Success breeds success.”
 By experiencing success now in a rigorous college course, students will have created a blueprint for success they can carry with them throughout their college degree.

 - Real college studies, real college students.
 HSA students are a part of the Post University community.
 As such, they receive the same benefits of fully admitted students, including personal academic advisors, access to student services, 24/7 tutoring support, invitations to special events, discounts at local establishments, and University swag.